comp129/comp55/docs/labs/GitTips.md

    When there are conflicting merges, this means that you'll have to choose between your changes or the changes from the branch you're merging with.
    Typically, you'll select one set of changes but on occasion you may need to select changes from both.
-   To get a better understanding of this, you can go to step 8 in [here](https://github.com/comp129/comp55/blob/main/docs/labs/9-Github.md).
+   To get a better understanding of this, you can go to [step 8 of the GitHub Lab](9-Github.html#step-8-martyr--hackslash---commit-and-push-the-same-line).

 5. If you're having issues with the repository, you can always reset your folder to match the latest version.